seankeane/slack-movie-info/README.md

 This should start ngrok and making your app running on port 3000 available via a public URL.
 The Forwarding URL will be displayed in terminal.

 ### Slack
-Modify your Slack app to referencing your Forwarding URL prepended with `/slack/events` in the following places:
+Modify your Slack app to referencing your Forwarding URL appended with `/slack/events` in the following places:
 - `Features > Interactivity & Shortcuts > Interactivity > Request URL`
 - `Features > Interactivity & Shortcuts > Select Menus > Options Load URL`
 - `Features > Event Subscriptions > Enable Events > Request URL`